google/docsy-example/content/en/docs/Getting started/_index.md

 linkTitle: "Getting Started"
 weight: 2
 description: >
-  What does your user need to know to try your project?
+  What does you user need to know to try this project?
 ---

 {{% pageinfo %}}
 This is a placeholder page that shows you how to use this template site.
 {{% /pageinfo %}}

-Information in this section helps your user try your project themselves.
+Information in this section will help to try your project themselves.

 * What do your users need to do to start using your project?
 This could include downloading/installation instructions, including any prerequisites or system requirements.